 I wanted to make something simple; partly because I like simple patterns (too much frill is not really my thing) and partly because if I was to make them for sale it needed to be a pattern that works up fast and easy – otherwise it’s not really financially viable.
 So I had a look in my trusted book of crochet stitches for inspiration and noticed a stitch that is a variation of the mesh stitch I use for the wrist warmers I made (pattern available here).
 Only instead of working treble into treble you work treble into the chain space: the effect is a mesh in a herringbone style pattern, which I think is really rather lovely and suits the yarn perfectly.

 You need 2 skeins of Drops Andes yarn for the cowl and an 8 mm crochet hook.
 The yarn is chunky – the yardage is 48 m per 50 g.
-The pattern is written out in UK terms using abbreviations, but a translation into US terms is included in the document as well as a guide to the abbreviations.
+You can use any other yarn with a similar yardage of course.
+The pattern is written out in UK and US terms using abbreviations below.
+You can find a guide to the abbreviations here.

 Chunky Herringmesh Cowl – UK terms